Grow Heirloom Peas This Spring

 The sugar peas or snow peas are those small peas that you often find in Asian or Chinese dishes.
 They don’t split open when they’re mature like the shelling peas and are harvested when they’re quite young.

-Southern peas are also called cowpeas, black – eyed peas, or field peas depending on your location.
+Southern peas are also called cowpeas, black-eyed peas, or field peas depending on your location.
 They can be canned, dried, cooked, or dried.
-These guys perform their best in climates where they have 60 – 90 days of warm days and nights.
+These guys perform their best in climates where they have 60 to 90 days of warm days and nights.

-- Blue Podded Shelling – This beautiful pea variety with its blue-purple pods dates back hundreds of years in Europe.
+- Blue Podded Shelling.
+This beautiful pea variety with its blue-purple pods dates back hundreds of years in Europe.
 You can harvest this one young and use it as a snow pea or you could let it mature and use it as a shell pea that’s perfect for soups.
 The piece-de-resistance is its lovely purple flowers.
-80 – 85 days to harvest.
+80 to 85 days to harvest.

-- Lincoln – This old pea variety was introduced in 1908.
-Tasty, sweet peas are born on compact, high – yielding vines and are perfect for small gardens.
-60 – 70 days to harvest.
+- Lincoln.
+This old pea variety was introduced in 1908.
+Tasty, sweet peas are born on compact, high-yielding vines and are perfect for small gardens.
+60 to 70 days to harvest.

-- Tall Telephone – This variety was introduced in 1881 and is heat – resistant enough to do well in Southern climates.
-The long vines may reach up to 6′ tall.
-It produces large pea pods and peas that are sweet and tender.
+- Tall Telephone.
+This variety was introduced in 1881 and is heat-resistant enough to do well in Southern climates.
+The long vines may reach up to 6 feet tall.
+It produces large pods and peas that are sweet and tender.

-- Cascadia – ‘Cascadia’ grows 32″ vines that bear sweet, juicy, 3 1/2″ pods.
-It’s a high – yielding plant that’s resistant to both powdery mildew and pea enation virus.
+- Cascadia.
+‘Cascadia’ grows 32-inch vines that bear sweet, juicy, 3½-inch pods.
+It’s a high-yielding plant that’s resistant to both powdery mildew and pea enation virus.
 60 days to harvest.

-- Dwarf Gray Sugar – Introduced in 1892, ‘Dwarf Gray Sugar’ blooms in beautiful purple flowers.
-This stringless, pale – green variety of 3″ – 4″ pods are born on 24″ – 30″ vines that don’t need staking or trellising.
+- Dwarf Gray Sugar.
+Introduced in 1892, ‘Dwarf Gray Sugar’ blooms in beautiful purple flowers.
+This stringless, pale green variety of 3-inch to 4-inch pods born on 24-inch to 30-inch vines doesn’t need staking or trellising.
 Perfect for steaming or stir fries.
 60 days to harvest.

-- Sugar Snap – These 6′ – 8′ vines produce 3″ snap peas that have the best flavor of all the snap peas.
-It’s pea wild – tolerant but not tolerant of powdery mildew.
-They freeze well, but you may want to try them fresh – right from the garden.
+- Sugar Snap.
+These 6-foot to 8-foot vines produce 3-inch snap peas that have the best flavor of all the snap peas.
+It’s tolerant of pea wilt but not of powdery mildew.
+The pods freeze well, but you may want to try them fresh—right from the garden.
 70 days to harvest.

-- Golden Sweet – Another snap pea that produces gorgeous, purple, two – toned blooms that give way to bright, lemon – yellow pods.
+- Golden Sweet.
+Another snap pea that produces gorgeous, purple, two-toned blooms that give way to bright, lemon yellow pods.
 The flat seeds are a tan color with purple flacks.
 A perfect variety for adding to soups and stir-fries, but can also be dried.
-60 – 70 days to harvest.
+60 to 70 days to harvest.

-- Whipporwill – ‘Whipoorwill’ was brought to the Americas during the slave trade and it was grown at Monticello by Thomas Jefferson.
-It used to be the standard for southern peas as this variety grows well in most soils and is drought – tolerant.
-The 7″ – 8″ pods are green tinged with purple.
-When the seed are mature they’re light brown with black speckles.
+- Whipporwill.
+‘Whipoorwill’ was brought to the Americas during the slave trade and was grown at Monticello by Thomas Jefferson.
+It used to be the standard for Southern peas, as it grows well in most soils and is drought tolerant.
+The 7-inch to 8-inch pods are green tinged with purple.
+When the seeds are mature, they’re light brown with black speckles.
 The peas are good for fresh eating and drying.
 85 days to harvest.

-- Mississippi Silver – This variety is highly adaptable and not only does well in the humid Mid – Atlantic and Southern areas, but also in the North.
-The 6 1/” pods are a silver color that are sometimes rose – streaked.
+- Mississippi Silver.
+This variety is highly adaptable and not only does well in the humid Mid-Atlantic and Southern areas, but also in the North.
+The 6½-inch pods are a silver color and are sometimes rose-streaked.
 The peas are easy to shell.
 64 days to harvest.

-- Big Red Ripper – This heirloom variety is a nice table pea with good flavor.
+- Big Red Ripper.
+This heirloom variety is a nice table pea with good flavor.
 The pods are reddish-green and grow high on the plant for easy harvesting.
 Hot and dry summers don’t bother it at all.
-They can be eaten fresh or dried for storing.
+These peas can be eaten fresh or dried for storing.
 70 days to harvest.

-- Pinkeye Purple Hill – This prolific variety that produces early, white peas with pink eyes that are good for fresh eating, canning , and freezing.
-The semi- dwarf bushes are disease – resistant.
+- Pinkeye Purple Hill.
+This prolific variety produces early, white peas with pink eyes that are good for fresh eating, canning, and freezing.
+The semi-dwarf bushes are disease resistant.
 65 days to harvest.